 In 1998, Thomas Built Buses became a wholly-owned subsidiary of Freightliner LLC, a Daimler company.
 The strength of Freightliner LLC, now known as Daimler Trucks North America LLC, has helped Thomas Built Buses grow and adapt to changes in the transportation industry.

 Leveraging the success of the C2 and responding to customer demand for green technology, Thomas Built Buses introduced the hybrid Saf-T-Liner C2e in 2007.
-The C2e, powered by both a diesel engine and an electric motor/generator, offered charge-sustaining technology.

 Also in 2009, Thomas Built Buses launched its new MyBus® Type A product, specifically designed for childcare and activity centers, service organizations and churches.
 MyBus is available in three models.